-(The points of the thu and first two fin of each ha placed at the eyes, thrust the hands forward as though plucking out the eyes).
+(The points of the thu and first two fin of each ha placed at the eyes, thrust the hands forward as though plucking out the eyes.)

-K. S.-And this is the Second S.
+K. S.-And this is the Second Sign.

-(Strike the lft wri with the edge of the right ha and the right wri with the edge of the lft ha, as though chpg off the hands)
+(Strike the lft wri with the edge of the right ha and the right wri with the edge of the lft ha, as though chpg off the hands.)

-K. S.-They allude to a prtn of the pen

-of the O., that of ha yo ey pl o a yo ha ch off.
-Wi these sgns you ar to sal the I. M., on ent or ret fro a Cou. of S. M.
+K. S.-They allude to a prtn of the pen of the O. that of hayo ey ploayo ha ch off.
+Wi these sgns you are to sal the l.
+M., on ent or ret fro a Cou. of S. M.